Malaysia Airlines Maintains Focus on Operational Consistency and Greater Flexibility for Travellers

 Recognising that travellers are increasingly seeking both assurance and value, Malaysia Airlines has introduced its "Now Boarding" campaign across key markets.
 The campaign brings together customer-focused offerings designed to support more flexible and confident travel decisions.

 Central to this is the airline's Flex fare family, which allows unlimited flight changes with no extra fees, providing greater peace of mind should plans evolve.
 For families planning their holidays, Malaysia Airlines also offers child fares alongside dedicated onboard activity packs for young travellers, helping create a more enjoyable and seamless travel experience for families.
-Customers who book directly via the Malaysia Airlines website or official mobile app can also enjoy exclusive benefits*, including 5% savings on flights for Enrich members, up to 15% off privileges with Maybank, and cashback of up to RM150 with UnionPay, ensuring they get more value out of their journey.
+Customers who book directly via the Malaysia Airlines website or official mobile app can also enjoy exclusive benefits*, including 5% savings on flights for Enrich members, up to AUD 75 off with Amex and PayPal Pay in 4 services, ensuring they get more value out of their journey.

 The airline's progress is further reflected in the continued growth of its brand value.
 In the latest Airlines 50 2026 report by Brand Finance, Malaysia Airlines recorded the highest brand value growth among Malaysian carriers.
 Brand value increased by 27% to USD771 million, with the airline climbing four places to rank 41st globally, supported by sustained recovery and a continued focus on delivering a premium, customer-centric experience.